The beginner’s course: ‘Deutsch-Anfänger’ contains all the basics you need, when you’re just starting to learn German.

 Continuous assessment will be based on three aspects of of project work during the the course:

-There will be four project presentations in (MT) Michaelmas term; (HT) Hilary term; (TT) Trinity term; attendance and participation in all classes and presentations.
+There will be two to four project presentations in (MT) Michaelmas term; (HT) Hilary term; (TT) Trinity term; attendance and participation in all classes and presentations.

 The fourth project presentation and a one-hour pencil-and-paper test will be assessed formally.
 Your final grade will be based on the marks you accumulate across all modes of assessment.
 You must sit the pencil-and-paper test and complete all projects at the scheduled times during the year in order to be considered to have made a reasonable attempt at the course.